 In normal operation, the ADS1 system provides the air data information for the captain's primary flight display and the ADS2 system provides the data for the first officer's display.
-The ADS signals on the avionic bus have a rate of 20 Hz and the $\alpha$ -vane signals have a bus rate of 80 Hz.
-A standby air data system, consisting of separate static pressure and total pressure sensors on both fuselage sides provides backup air data information.
-The backup system is not connected to the flight test data acquisition bus, so measurements from the standby air data sensors were not available for DCC analysis.
+The ADS signals on the avionic bus have a rate of 20 Hz and the angle of attack vane signals have a bus rate of 80 Hz.